pbkhrv/rtl_433-hass-addons/rtl_433_mqtt_autodiscovery/README.md

 * `discovery_interval`: how often to publish discovery information, in seconds.
 Default is 600.
 * `force_update`: Use `force_update` flag in discovery configuration.
 See details [here](https://www.home-assistant.io/integrations/sensor.mqtt/#force_update).

-## Stand-alone Docker
+## Stand-alone Autodiscovery in Docker

-Run the following in Docker:
+Follow these steps to run just the autodiscovery script in a dedicated container.
+For this setup, we recommend using the [hertzg/rtl_433_docker](https://github.com/hertzg/rtl_433_docker) images to run `rtl_433` itself.

 ```
 docker run -e MQTT_HOST=mqtt.example.com -e MQTT_USERNAME=username -e MQTT_PASSWORD=password ghcr.io/pbkhrv/rtl_433-hass-addons-rtl_433_mqtt_autodiscovery-amd64